Get in Touch - We're here to help

 Is musculoskeletal ultrasound better than an x-ray or mri?

 Musculoskeletal ultrasound provides real-time imaging, making it ideal for assessing soft tissue injuries, monitoring movement and guiding treatments.
-In contrast, X-rays are primarily used for detecting bone fractures, while MRI scans offer detailed images of deep tissues.
+In contrast, X-rays are primarily used for detecting bone fractures and arthritis, while MRI scans offer detailed images of deep tissues.
 Ultrasound is often preferred for its accessibility, safety and ability to capture dynamic motion, making it a highly effective diagnostic tool in many cases.
+In addition, ultrasound is the test of choice for the majority of guided injections.

 Why Choose The Forbury Clinic?